 CFD 109.
-Supervised Student Teaching Practicum: Infants, Toddlers and Two Year Olds.
+Supervised Student Teaching Practicum: Infants, Toddlers, and Two-Year-Olds.
 3 Credit Hours.

-In Supervised Student Teaching Practicum: Infants, Toddlers and Two-Year-Olds students will actively participate in the daily operation of a quality early care and education Infant and Toddler setting for a total of 150 hours.
-A qualified supervisor will guide students through selecting, planning and organizing curriculum in developmentally appropriate ways.
-Students will design and implement learning experiences for infants, toddlers and/or two-year-olds.
-Corequisite: CFD 108.
+Supervised Student Teaching Practicum: Infants, Toddlers, and Two-Year-Olds is a class where students will actively participate in the daily operation of a quality early care and education infant, toddler and two-year-old setting for a total of 150 hours.
+A qualified supervisor will guide students through selecting, planning, and organizing curriculum using developmentally appropriate practices.
+Students will design and implement learning experiences for infants, toddlers, and two-year-olds.

-Prerequisites: ENG 101, CFD 101, CFD 102, CFD 104, CFD 106, and Reading Proficiency.
+Prerequisites: CFD 101, CFD 102, CFD 104, CFD 108 and Reading Proficiency